It is not a secret that Doctoral degree dissertation is the worst academic project a…

-The former is similar to an abstract in a way that it describes and provides a brief summary of the source.
+The former is similar to an abstract in a way that it describes and provides a summary of the source.
 Its job is to convey to the reader why the source might be useful, how it is distinctive.
-It merely depicts the author’s key ideas, arguments, and conclusions without specifically analyzing them.
+It merely depicts the author’s key ideas, arguments, and conclusions without individually analyzing them.

 The latter type of annotation adds evaluation of what the academic says.
-You must give an overview of the strong and weak points of their work as well as argue how the author’s judgments can be applied to your research.
+You must give an overview of the firm and weak points of their work as well as argue how the author’s judgments can be applied to your research.
 In most cases, you will be asked to write this type of annotated bibliography.

 Firstly, choose relevant sources that would support your ideas: you will only be able to do this effectively after doing some prior research on the subject.
 Find out what materials are available to you that can be applied.